White Box Methods for Explanations of Convolutional Neural Networks in Image Classification Tasks: Methods based on Linearization of the Deep-CNN

 For an RGB image, the final map is calculated as the maximum weight of that pixel from the weights matrices from each of the three channels as shown in Eq.~(\ref{eq:max}), where $k$ corresponds to the different channels in the image.

 Also, these gradients can be used for performing a type of sensitivity analysis.
 The magnitude of the derivatives that have been calculated could be interpreted to indicate the input pixels to which the output classification is the most sensitive.
-The gradient value would correspond to the pixels that need to be changed the least to affect the final class score the most.
+A strong gradient magnitude value would correspond to the pixels that need to be changed the least to affect the final class score the most.

-Simonyan et al.\cite{simonyan2013deep} have also shown that the gradient backpropagation is a generalization of DeconvNet (Sec.~\ref{deconv_net}).
+Simonyan et al.\cite{simonyan2013deep} have also shown that the gradient backpropagation is a generalization of DeconvNet (Sec.~\ref{sec:deconv_net}).
 Indeed, this can be shown by comparing the three operations that DeconvNet performs with the gradient calculation. \begin{itemize} \item \textit{Unpooling}: During basic backpropagation at a max-pooling layer the gradients are backpropagated to only those positions that had the max values during the forward pass.
-This is exactly the same operation that is achieved by the use of the \textit{Max location switches} matrix in the DeconvNet, see Sec.~\ref{deconv_net}. \item \textit{Rectification}: For a CNN with the output of a convolution layer $n$ as $Y$ the application of the ReLU activation is performed as $Y_{n+1} = \max(Y_n , 0)$, where $Y_{n+1}$ then is the input for the next layer in the network.
+This is exactly the same operation that is achieved by the use of the \textit{Max location switches} matrix in the DeconvNet, see Sec.~\ref{sec:deconv_net}. \item \textit{Rectification}: For a CNN with the output of a convolution layer $n$ as $Y$ the application of the ReLU activation is performed as $Y_{n+1} = \max(Y_n , 0)$, where $Y_{n+1}$ then is the input for the next layer in the network.
 During the gradient backpropagation the rectification applied on the gradient map is based on the input, i.e. on those position where $Y_n > 0$.
 Whereas, in the DeconvNet the rectification is applied on the unpooled maps and hence corresponds to the condition of $Y_{n+1} > 0$.
 Figures.~\ref{fig:guid_for_relu}(b) and \ref{fig:guid_for_relu}(c) show the changes in the calculation of the two matrices based on this difference in the operations.

 \item \textit{Filtering}: As shown in Appendix \ref{deconv_grad}, the vertical and horizontally flipped filter that is used during the filtering step in the DeconvNet corresponds to the gradient calculation of the convolution with respect to the input $x$.
 This is the same step as the gradient backpropagation method performs and hence this step is equivalent for the two methods. \end{itemize} Except for the rectification step, the two methods are equivalent in their calculations and therefore, the gradient backpropagation method can be seen as a generalization of the DeconvNet.